'I'm feeling for two fine men': All Blacks axe two coaches

 Plumtree joined the All Blacks with a strong resume, having coached in Wales before returning at the helm of Wellington's NPC team from 2001-06.
 He then went abroad again, working as an assistant with the South African-based Sharks in 2007 before taking over the head coaching role in 2008.

+Plumtree's All Blacks tenure, however, has been shrouded with consistent struggles of the forward pack to lay a dominant platform.

-Like Plumtree, Mooar joined the All Blacks staff with an impressive resume.
-He also coached in South Africa in 2012-13, before returning the New Zealand and coaching Southland in the 2014-15 NPC seasons.
-He then spent three seasons as an assistant with the Crusaders, before coaching Welsh club Scarlets in 2019-20 before joining the All Blacks.
+Like Plumtree, Mooar joined the All Blacks staff as a highly regarded mentor.
+He coached in South Africa in 2012-13, before returning to New Zealand and leading Southland in the 2014-15 NPC seasons.
+He then spent three seasons as an assistant with the Crusaders, before coaching Scarlets in 2019-20.

+The All Blacks paid a six figure sum to break Mooar's three year contract with the Welsh club, but have now belatedly determined he is not the right fit to lead their attack.

 Foster will resume leading the backs in the short term.